 The easiest way to import your data into consider.ly is to create a note and copy and paste the content of your text file into the note.
 We’re actively working on plenty of ways to directly import your data as notes (such as, e.g., from Google Docs).
 Currently, we’re evaluating different approaches – if you have a favored way to get your data into consider.ly, we’d truly appreciate your input!

 Add files to notes

-Besides text, you can add images and videos directly into your notes.
+Besides text, you can add images, videos, and any other file types directly to your notes.
 To do so, you can simply drag and drop your files to the correct position in the note.
 Alternatively, you can use the keyboard shortcut CTRL+o (which you might know from office programs to open a file) to show the file picker and select one or multiple files to include at the current position in the note.
-We’re working on attaching arbitrary files to notes (think of email attachments) so that you have all your research data in one place.

 Text formatting and shortcuts in notes

-You can format text in notes via keyboard shortcuts (known from other word processing programs) and simplified Markdown syntax (don’t worry if you don’t know Markdown, but you can really impress your developers with it).
+You can format text in notes using the formatting bar, via keyboard shortcuts (known from other word processing programs), and via simplified Markdown syntax (don’t worry if you don’t know Markdown – but you can really impress your developers with it).

-You can always sneak at the keyboard shortcuts and formatting syntax by using the keyboard button in the upper right corner.
+You can always sneak at the keyboard shortcuts and formatting syntax by using the menu button in the upper right corner.

-Additionally, you can add hyperlinks by selecting text and pressing CTRL+k.
+Additionally, you can add hyperlinks using the formatting bar (with the button) or by selecting text and pressing CTRL+k.